GREENBRIER ACADEMY FOR GIRLS

 Our Block Semester Structure

-Greenbrier Academy’s program is broken down into three 4 1/2-month block semesters with distinct therapeutic objectives that build upon the progress made in the previous block.
+Greenbrier Academy’s program is broken down into three 18-week-long block semesters with distinct therapeutic objectives that build upon the progress made in the previous block.
 Each block utilizes the full framework of Greenbrier’s therapeutic interventions; however, the emphasis, purpose, timing and frequency of those interventions vary with each block’s focus.

 Your daughter's semester, therapeutically and academically, begins on her first day at Greenbrier Academy.
 This allows for a personalized experience unrestricted by a traditional academic calendar.

-We also offer a single block semester option to select, emotionally stable students that require therapeutic guidance while completing an academic semester.
+We also offer a single block semester option to select, therapeutically stable students that require therapeutic guidance while completing an academic semester.
 This option is available on a case-by-case basis and slots are limited.
 Please speak to our admissions team for more information.

 Our semester blocks are broken down as follows: